mjon/WildCounts/_count/methods/concepts--pacing-the-uncountables.md

 </figure>
 </div>

-This method lets me keep on walking while still documenting, in a consistent way, the abundance of each big mushroom species along my walk, including where each patch was found.
+This method lets me keep walking, while still documenting, in a consistent way, the abundance of each big mushroom species along my walk, including where each patch was found.
 Below is an example of where I've found *Amanita muscaria* along my city to hills run transect in Otautahi Christchurch, New Zealand.
 I recorded these using the WildCounts 10-pace section method.

 <div class="indent">
 <figure class="align-center">